shoutem/shoutem.github.io/_posts/1-7-1-ExtensionFileReference.md

 #### platform

 Required field.
-Version of Shoutem platform which includes the app project that your extension will be built with.
+Version of [Shoutem platform]({{ site.baseurl }}/docs/extensions/reference/platform) which includes the app project that your extension will be built with.
+This defines the version of React, React Native, Redux and some other packages.

 #### title